-This is the first part of a two part article written by Indiana University Men’s Assistant Coach, Ed Schilling.
+This is the first part of a two part article written by Grand Canyon University Men’s Assistant Coach, Ed Schilling.
 Ed guided Park Tudor (Indiana) High School to the 2011 and 2012 Indiana 2A State Championships.

 He has been the Head Coach at Division I Wright State, has served as an assistant coach for John Calipari at UMass, with the New Jersey Nets, and at Memphis.
-He was on the UCLA staff as an assistant for four yeas.
+He was on the UCLA staff as an assistant for four yeas as well as two years at Indiana University.

 Ed also served as a Head Coach for the Adidas Nations Program.